quinns/quinns.github.io/_posts/2010-06-24-keeping-drupal-links-fresh.md

 legacy: true
 ---

-Here are a couple of really useful modules I've been using to help ensure my Drupal sites don't have broken links, and that embedded URL aliases are kept current automatically:
+Here are a couple of really useful modules I've been using to help ensure my Drupal sites don't have broken links, and that embedded URL aliases are kept current automatically: <!--more-->

 1. [Pathologic](http://drupal.org/project/pathologic)
 2. [Link Checker](http://drupal.org/project/linkchecker)